Hand in Hand | Words by Euan Dawtrey

 Hand in Hand

-Hand in Hand is one of the best pubs in Wimbledon for humans and dogs alike.
-The interior is grungy (for Wimbledon), uncontrived and sociable.
-When Hand in Hand gets busy in the summer months, which it often does, the punters spill out onto the grass outside to take in the gloaming.
+The Hand in Hand is one of the best pubs in Wimbledon for humans and dogs alike.
+Originally a bakery back in the 19th century, the interior is grungy (for Wimbledon), uncontrived and sociable, only rolling out the sports screens for tennis season.
+The Hand in Hand gets particularly busy in the summer months, when punters spill out onto the grass outside to take in the gloaming.
 It’s romantic and peaceful, and a mecca for the dogs of SW.

 The Rose & Crown

 And the kicker?
-The Rose & Crown is also home to Wimbledon’s stand-out pub quiz, which is saying something, running every Tuesday from 7:30 pm.
+The Rose & Crown is also home to Wimbledon’s stand-out pub quiz, running every Tuesday from 7:30pm.

 The Fox & Grape

-The Fox & Grape is another historic institution where you can eat, drink and sleep beside Wimbledon Common.
-What sets The Fox and Grape apart, however, is its status as the only independent pub in Wimbledon automatically makes it one of the best pubs in Wimbledon, giving it a rare cache amongst the chain brewery rabble.
+The Fox & Grapes is another historic, cosy, wood-beamed institution where you can eat, drink and sleep beside Wimbledon Common.
+But as the only independent pub in Wimbledon, it holds a rare cachet above the chain brewery rabble.